Tennessee Geological Survey

 The Tennessee Geological Survey is the lineal descendant of the first Tennessee Geological Survey that was established in 1831.
 It is thus one of the oldest geologic service and research organizations in the country.
 The survey advises other state agencies and federal and local organizations on matters relating to Tennessee geology.

-The Survey’s Nashville Region Geologist covers Middle Tennessee, and our Memphis Region Geologist covers West Tennessee.
-Each regional Geologist covers mapping, subsurface geology, and technical support.
-A regional office in Knoxville serves East Tennessee.
+The Survey’s office in Knoxville houses the State Geologist, Chief Geologist, the Eastern Region Geologist, and our GIS Coordinator.
+The Nashville Region Geologist covers Middle Tennessee, and our Memphis Region Geologist covers West Tennessee.
+Geologists are responsible for surficial mapping, subsurface geology, and technical support.

-The Survey conducts research on the geology and mineral resources of Tennessee and makes the resulting scientific and technical information available to the public through the maps and publications.
+The Survey conducts research on the geology and mineral resources of Tennessee and makes the resulting scientific and technical information available to the public through maps and other publications.

 The Survey curates a large collection of historical documents relating to the geology and mineral resources of Tennessee.
 These include maps, reports, field observations, drillers logs, etc. organized in collections by theme.
 Collections are searchable and most items can be viewed and downloaded.